 New ‘gig-economy’ industry development is now being considered as a real opportunity focussing on harnessing the national and international reputation the region has already developed in a variety of digitally driven sectors.
 Underpinned by the recently completed Digital Content Industry feasibility study, there is now a drive to seek investment into this industry to establish a regional hub for film, television and digital content production.

 The industry supports over eight and a half thousand jobs across the region and value adds over $770 million.

 In 2016 our region received over 2.4 million domestic and 233,000 international overnight visitors, and 3.7 million domestic daytrip visitors.
 The average stay for domestic overnight visitors is 4 nights, with international visitors staying an average of 11 nights.
 The tourism spend from international overnight visitors in 2016 was $119 million, while domestic daytrip visitors spent $411 million in the region.

-Destination NSW supports regional tourism through research, marketing and business development opportunities.
-Further information on tourism investment opportunities in the Northern Rivers region is available from the Destination NSW website.
+Destination North Coast NSW supports regional tourism through research, marketing and business development opportunities.
+Further information on tourism investment opportunities in the Northern Rivers region is available from the Destination North Coast NSW website.